DoctorU/EDTracker_GUI_electronjs/docs/dev_journal.md

 List of things I've done during this development.

+## 2023-08-15

+1. I think I've defined the serial interface (see `main/src/serial/*`).
+I'm now currently unit testing it.
+1. Also adding a `util` folder containing shell scripts to interact directly with devices.
+This will help to obtain test data direct from the device, rather than hypothesizing it!

 ## 2023-08-10

 1. Started creating the component layout.
 It's far from pretty, but that's a problem for later.